dappnode/DAppNodeDocs/docs/user/faq/general.md

   <summary>What is port-forwarding and why do I need it?</summary>
   <div>
     <div>
 Port-forwarding lets the router know where to send a specific data package or data stream.
-This usually occurs when something from outside of the network (Internet) communicates with a device inside of a network (LAN).
+This usually occurs when something from outside of the network (Internet) communicates with a device inside of the network (LAN).
 <br /><br />
 Some routers use a feature called 'UPnP' to automatically open the requested ports but sometimes this protocol does not work well on specific routers or is straight up not available.
 <br />